louking/contracts/docs/contract-admin-event-guide.rst

 The communications team handles all premium promotion, regardless of whether the race has also contracted for other services.

-To determine the events for the next premium promotion email, use the :ref:`event-overview-view` filters:
+To determine the contract races for the next premium promotion email, use the :ref:`event-overview-view` filters:

    :States: select *committed*
    :Date Range: From the day the email goes out, To [3 months] after that
    :Service(s): select *premiumpromotion*

-The table will be filtered to only the :term:`events <event>` which should be in the next email.
+The table will be filtered to only the :term:`contract races <contract race>` which should be in the next email.

-The **CSV** button can be used to download these :term:`events <event>`, if desired.
+The **CSV** button can be used to download these :term:`contract races <contract race>`, if desired.

 .. _changes-to-committed-agreement: